qaul/qaul.net_legacy/server/php/README.md

   Make this directory the access directory of your web server.
   Copy everything from the www directory in it.
   Make the index.php file the default access page.

+This software has run successfully on
+* PHP 5.3, 5.4

 Configure
 ---------